pyeventsourcing/eventsourcing/README.md

 and systems.

-## Domain model
+## Aggregates

 The example above shows an event-sourced aggregate class named `World`.
 Its ``__init__()`` method takes a `name` argument which is used to initialise the `name` attribute, and also initialises a `history` attribute as an empty tuple.
 It has a method `make_it_so()` that takes an argument `what` and appends the given value to the `history` of the `World`.
-This example can be adjusted and extended for any event-sourced domain model.

 The `World` class uses the aggregate base class `Aggregate` from the library's `domain` module.
-The `@event` decorator is used to define the event classes.
-The aggregate class defines two event object classes, `Created` and `SomethingHappened`.
-The attributes of the event classes are automatically defined by the `@event` decorator to match the parameters of the decorated method signature.
-Instances of the `Created` event class will have a `name` attribute value.
-And instances of the `SomethingHappened` event class will have a `what` attribute value.
+It uses the `@event` decorator to define two aggregate event classes, `Created` and `SomethingHappened`.

-When the `World` aggregate class is called, an instance of the `Created` event class is constructed.
-This event object instance is used to construct an instance of the `World` aggregate class.
+The attributes of the event classes match the parameters of the decorated method signature.

-The `World` aggregate instance will be returned to the caller.
+Calling the `World` aggregate class will construct a new aggregate instance.

 ```python
 # Call the aggregate class to create a new aggregate object.